cleartonic/dq3hf/readme.md

 ## How to play

 Download the latest release at this repository's [releases page](https://github.com/cleartonic/dq3hf/releases/).

+This mod supports both the Japanese original game, and the [English fan translation](https://www.romhacking.net/translations/1323/)

+Use the hover tooltips while using the program for an explanation for each setting.

 ![](http://cleartonic.net/dq3hf/img/github_1.png)

-Use the hover tooltips while using the program for an explanation for each setting.

 ## Credits
 Created by [@cleartonic](https://twitter.com/cleartonic)